 The hostel has a bar and cafe in it, great for socializing and meeting travellers from around the world.
 It has 24-hour security and reception with lockers available for your luggage.

-Durty Nelly's Inn
+Durty Nelly's Inn & Irish Pub

-It has a great Irish Pub (of the same name) attached, which you get 20% off food and drink if you stay there.
-Unfortunately no kitchen is available, but they do have a great buffet breakfast available every morning.
+It has a great Irish Pub (of the same name) attached, which you get 20% off food and drink if you stay at Durty Nelly's Inn.
+Unfortunately, no kitchen is available, but they do have a great buffet breakfast available every morning for €5.

-Affordable Hotels in Amsterdam
+Best Hotels in Amsterdam

 Motel One Amsterdam - Waterloopein